fsoubes/FilterRank/rank_filters.md

 ## Max/Min filters

+** Equation 2-3 Formula of the conversion between max I and min I.**

 ### Naive Algorithm

 A max and min filter are non-linear digital filtering techniques often used to find respectively the brightest or darkest points in an image.